 In some rare instances, eosinophil levels remain chronically elevated resulting in severe asthma (eosinophilic asthma or Churg-Strauss Syndrome).
 Sometimes it is triggered by a specific allergen called Aspirin or similar non-steroidal anti-inflammatory medicines, also resulting in severe asthma (AERD).
 Sometimes is it triggered by a mold (Aspergillosis).

 Corticosteroids have been shown to reduce eosinophil levels, resulting in improved asthma control.
 Low to moderate doses of inhaled steroids usually work well for controlling allergic asthma and EIA.
 Eosinophilic, AERD, Churg-Strauss and Aspergillosis require the highest doses of inhaled steroids and occasional boosts of systemic steroids to obtain minimal control.

 About 25% of untreated asthmatics and up to 50% of treated asthmatics have non-eosinophilic asthma.
 This is why it's important for researchers, and physicians, to be aware of the following types of airway inflammation.3,4

 The quest to better understand severe asthma lead to the discovery that some asthmatics have elevated neutrophil levels in their airways (neutrophilic asthma).
 Those with this type of inflammatory response are usually non-allergic, and so they are described as having intrinsic asthma.
-Their asthma triggers generally include particulates in the air, pollutants, viruses and bacteria (infection induced asthma).
+Their asthma triggers generally include particulates in the air, pollutants, vi0nnruses and bacteria (infection-induced asthma).
 3